morganjwilliams/pyrolite/README.md

 tasks (e.g. spiderplots, ternary diagrams, bivariate and ternary density diagrams), and numerous auxiliary utilities.

-pyrolite's is principally developed for use in geochemical research, but is also well suited to being incorporated into university-level geochemistry and petrology classes which wish to include a little Python.
+pyrolite is principally developed for use in geochemical research, but is also well suited to being incorporated into university-level geochemistry and petrology classes which wish to include a little Python.
 The documentation is continually evolving, and more examples and tutorials will gradually be added (feel free to